-18.3 EUSART Synchronous Master Mode
+19.3 EUSART Synchronous Master Mode

+The Master mode indicates that the processor transmits the master clock on the CK line.
 The Synchronous Master mode is entered by setting the CSRC bit (TXSTA<7>).
 In this mode, the data is transmitted in a half-duplex manner (i.e., transmission and reception do not occur at the same time).
 When transmitting data, the reception is inhibited and vice versa.
 Synchronous mode is entered by setting bit SYNC (TXSTA<4>).
 In addition, enable bit SPEN (RCSTA<7>) is set in order to configure the TX and RX pins to CK (clock) and DT (data) lines, respectively.